 W&L's transfer-of-credit policies (established by the W&L faculty) and procedures (administered by the University Registrar and Director of Law Records) are consistent with the Joint Statement on the Transfer and Award of Credit (tcp.aacrao.org/misc/joint_statement.php).

 Only work comparable to that at Washington and Lee in level, nature, and field may be accepted for degree credit.
 Credits for courses completed with a grade of C (2.0) or higher, may be transferred to Washington and Lee and used as degree credit.
 Grades for these courses, however, may not be transferred, and a student’s cumulative grade-point average will include only work attempted at Washington and Lee.
 Such credits are assigned by the appropriate department head and the University Registrar at the discretion of the appropriate dean.
 It is expected that a transfer student will complete at least two years of full-time study at Washington and Lee prior to receiving a degree.
 Courses taken at community (or other similar) colleges after original matriculation at Washington and Lee may not be used for degree credit.
+Up to two courses (6-8 credits) taken online may be used for degree requirements only with the permission of the department or program head in the appropriate discipline or, if the discipline is not represented at Washington and Lee, from the appropriate Associate Dean of The College.

 Limits on External Credits